The 6th International Competition on Human Identification at a Distance (HID 2025)

 How to Achieve a Good Result

-The organizers published a summery paper on the previous competition, HID 2023, at International Joint Conference on Biometrics 2023.
-The paper can be downloaded at here or IEEE.
+The organizers published summary papers on the previous competitions, HID 2023 and HID 2024, at the International Joint Conference on Biometrics in 2023 and 2024.
+The paper can be downloaded below:

 @INPROCEEDINGS{hid2023,